Vespa Serving Tuning

 }

 When Vespa runs a query with multiple query items, it builds a query execution plan.
-It tries to optimize the plan so the temporary result set is as small as possible.
-To do this, query tree items that are restrictive (matching few documents) are evaluated early .
-The query execution plan looks at hit count estimates for each part of the query tree using the index and B-tree dictionaries which track the number of documents a given term occurs in.
+It tries to optimize the plan so that the temporary result set is as small as possible.
+To do this, restrictive query tree items (matching few documents) are evaluated early.
+The query execution plan looks at hit count estimates for each part of the query tree using the index and B-tree dictionaries, which track the number of documents in which a given term occurs.

-However, for attribute fields without fast-search there is no hit count estimate, so the estimate becomes equal to the total number of documents (matches all) and is thus moved to the end of the query evaluation.
+However, for attribute fields without fast-search there is no hit count estimate, so the estimate becomes the total number of documents (matches all) and the query tree item is moved to the end of the query evaluation.
 A query with only one query term searching an attribute field without fast-search would be a linear scan over all documents and thus expensive:

-But if this query term is and-ed with another term which matches fewer documents, that term will determine the cost instead, and fast-search won't be necessary, e.g.:
+But if this query term is and-ed with another term that matches fewer documents, that term will determine the cost instead, and fast-search won't be necessary, e.g.:

-The general rules of thumb for when to use fast-search for an attribute field is:
+The general rules of thumb for when to use fast-search for an attribute field are:

 • Use fast-search if the attribute field is searched without any other query terms